vtex-apps/io-documentation/docs/en/Recipes/store-management/improving-your-stores-performance.md

 A common concern among e-commerce stores is site performance.

-Such worries are more than understandable.
-Performance directly impacts the sales conversion rate, user session time, bounce rate, and even the number of visited pages and site findability.
-Consequently, to guarantee your brand's online success, you must look after your site's performance and how fast its content is displayed to end-users.
+Performance directly impacts the sales conversion rate, user session time, bounce rate, the number of visited pages and more.
+To guarantee the success of your brand's online presence, you must monitor how fast its content is displayed to end-users.

 Thus, we present, in the following, some practices we recommend and that you can instantly implement in your store to ensure a better end-user experience.